yinkaipeng/spark/docs/timeline.md

 intuitive UI: because two refreshes are needed to get the updated information, the state of the system will not be immediately obvious.

-#### Manual and background refresh: responsive

-      spark.history.yarn.backround.refresh.interval = 60s
-      spark.history.yarn.manual.refresh.interval = 20s

-Here the background refresh interval is 60s, but a page refresh will trigger an update if the last refresh was more than 20 seconds ago.

 #### Manual and background refresh: low-load

       spark.history.yarn.backround.refresh.interval = 300s